ethangao907/Portable3DPrinter/journal.md

 - Electronics relocate behind the filament roll.
 Filament path must not cross the PCB, board must stay accessible without removing the spool.

-![V2 aims to store an entire filament roll inside](images/V2Cad.png)
+![V2 aims to store an entire filament roll inside](images/V2Cad.png) *V2 drops the battery and aims to store an entire filament roll inside*

 The 90° toolhead problem named explicitly.
 An H2 cannot be rotated, its motor and gear geometry assume vertical filament drop.
 Paths considered, commission the open-source Positron 90° hotend + horizontal extruder (fastest, proven), design a custom horizontal extruder around the Positron hotend (~4 weeks CAD + machining), or full scratch design (3-6 months, kills the timeline).